 Permit vs Pompano: Can You Tell The Difference?

-Many anglers get confused by the differences in juvenile pompano and permit.
+Many anglers need clarification on the differences in permit fish vs pompano.
 Honestly, can you tell the difference?
-We are going to settle this debate once and for all and ease your mind so that you will know exactly what you are catching.
-The Florida pompano is one of the best eating fish you can catch and are a coveted table fair.
+We will settle this debate once and for all and ease your mind so that you will know precisely what you are catching.
+The Florida pompano is one of the best-eating fish you can catch and are a coveted table fair.
 Catching these fish while surf fishing is always fun and a challenge.
-Its larger cousin the permit is a fast fish that cruises the flats in South Florida and the Florida Keys.
-Although these two have a few similar appearances they usually range very differently in size.
-It is because of this that a juvenile permit will often get mistaken for a large pompano.
-We want to prevent this from happening so you are not filling a cooler full of permit fish.
-This type of situation could result in a hefty fine because, in the state of Florida, you are allowed to keep 6 Florida pompano and only allowed to keep 2 permit fish.
+Its larger cousin, the permit, is a fast fish that cruises the flats in South Florida and the Florida Keys.
+Although these two have a few similar appearances, they usually vary in size.
+Because of this, a juvenile permit will often get mistaken for a large pompano.
+We want to prevent this from happening, so you are not filling a cooler full of permit fish.
+This type of situation could result in a hefty fine because, in the state of Florida, you are allowed to keep six Florida pompanos and only allowed to keep two permit fish.

 Permit Vs Pompano: The differences (Credit: On Foot Angler)